cllckn/information-and-communication-technologies/module7/README.md

 ### Service-Oriented Architecture (SOA)

-**Service-Oriented Architecture (SOA)** is a design pattern where software components (services) provide functionality to other components over a network.
-Each service is a discrete unit of functionality, which can be independently developed, deployed, and maintained.
-Services communicate with each other using well-defined interfaces and protocols, typically over HTTP or messaging queues.
+**Service-Oriented Architecture (SOA)** is an architectural pattern in which software components are structured as independent services.

+Each service performs a specific business function and communicates with other services through standardized interfaces and language-agnostic protocols, typically over HTTP or messaging queues.

+For instance; in a banking system, separate services may handle account management, fund transfers, and customer notifications, all interacting through service interfaces.

 **Key Characteristics of SOA:**